 Harvesting is in full swing and gardeners are enjoying the fruits of their labors.
 If you wish you had room for more edibles, take another look around your yard.

 There are many creative ways to sneak more edible plants into your landscaping without sacrificing good looks.
 The trick is to select the right plants for an edible landscape.
 For example, we want to avoid deer candy!
 We’ll help you pick the best plants for edible landscaping.

 It can be trained to grow along a wall, fence, or against the side of the house.
 I recently visited a garden that had alternating pears and apples growing up the front of the house.
 The homeowner says she can pick the fruit from her bedroom window!

-Brambles are easy to grow and make great hedges.
+Brambles (Raspberries and Blackberries): Brambles are easy to grow and make great hedges.
 They need full sun but will still bear a reasonable amount of fruit in light shade.
 Raspberries are available in many colors including red, gold, black, and purple.
 There are thornless varieties of raspberries and blackberries that make picking much easier.

-Alpine strawberries are better behaved than their traditional counterparts.
+Strawberries: Alpine strawberries are better behaved than their traditional counterparts.
 They do not send runners all over the place but grow as neat little mounds instead.
 They blossom and bear a large flush of fruit in the spring and continue to repeat blossoming and fruiting throughout the growing season.
 The plants make a tidy edging plant for flower beds.
 Kids love picking these tiny treasures; even though the berries are small they pack a lot of flavor.
 Take a morning walk with bowl in hand and collect some for your breakfast cereal, if the kids haven’t already eaten them all.

 Greens: For many greens, we’d stick to containers or raised beds to keep out critters.
-‘Bright Lights’ or ‘Rainbow’ chard have beautiful yellow, gold, and red stalks and veins; red-leaved, bronze, or freckled lettuces such as ‘Lollo Rossa’, ‘Bronze Arrowhead’, and ‘Flashy Troutback’ are very attractive plants; and ‘Red Russian’ kale has blue-green leaves with red veins and edges.
-All add interesting foliage colors and textures to the garden.
+‘Bright Lights’ or ‘Rainbow’ chard have beautiful yellow, gold, and red stalks and veins.
+Red-leaved, bronze, or freckled lettuces such as ‘Lollo Rossa’, ‘Bronze Arrowhead’, and ‘Flashy Troutback’ are very attractive plants; and ‘Red Russian’ kale has blue-green leaves with red veins and edges.
+Kale is a nice choice in the fall when other edibles are harvested.

 You get the idea.
 It is okay to mix things up.
 Vegetables look great planted among the ornamentals and need not be banished to the back yard.
 Think edibles to make your landscape productive and pretty.